Alex Comfort: Life and work

 In a letter to Horizon in 1942 Comfort claimed that a Nazi victory over the United Kingdom would lead to a literary renaissance, for which he was fiercely criticised by George Orwell in the Partisan Review.
 Comfort was an active member of the Peace Pledge Union (PPU) and Campaign for Nuclear Disarmament, and a conscientious objector in World War II.
 In 1951 Comfort was a signatory of the Authors' World Peace Appeal, but later resigned from its committee, claiming the AWPA had become dominated by Soviet sympathisers.
 Later in the decade he actively endorsed both the Direct Action Committee against Nuclear War, 1957, and the Committee of 100, 1960.
 Comfort was imprisoned for a month, with Bertrand Russell and other leading members of the Committee of 100, for refusing to be bound not to continue organising the Parliament Square/Trafalgar Square protest of 17 September 1961.
+In 1964 he joined Russell's Who Killed Kennedy?
+Committee.

 Among the publications by Comfort concerning anarchism are Peace and Disobedience (1946), one of many pamphlets he wrote for Peace News and PPU, and Authority and Delinquency in the Modern State (1950).
-He exchanged public correspondence with George Orwell defending pacifism in the open letter/poem, "Letter to an American Visitor", under the pseudonym "Obadiah Hornbrooke".
+He exchanged public correspondence with George Orwell defending pacifism in the open letter/poem, "Letter to an American Visitor," under the pseudonym Obadiah Hornbrooke.

 Comfort's book The Joy of Sex (1972) earned him worldwide fame and $3 million.
 But he was unhappy about becoming known as "Dr. Sex" and having his other works given little attention.

 Comfort devoted much of the 1950s and 1960s to studying the biology of ageing (biogerontology) and popularised the subject.
 During 1969 he suggested that life expectancy (not simply maximum life span) could be extended to 120 years of age within the next 20 years.
 Although Comfort believed that ageing could be postponed, he did not believe that it could be eliminated, and he did not write about rejuvenation.